FOSI: Hybrid First and Second Order Optimization: First and Second-Order Integration

 \subsection{Automatic Learning Rate Scaling}

 When the base optimizer has a closed-form expression of its optimal learning rate in the quadratic setting that is only dependant on the extreme eigenvalues, FOSI can adjust a tuned learning rate $\eta$ to better suit the condition number of $f_2$.
-Fortunately, in most cases of optimizers that utilize a diagonal preconditioner, such as GD, Heavy-Ball, and Nesterov, there are such closed-forms~\cite{doi:10.1137/15M1009597}.
+Fortunately, in most cases of optimizers that utilize a diagonal preconditioner, such as GD, Heavy-Ball, and Nesterov, there are such closed-forms~\citep{doi:10.1137/15M1009597}.
 Specifically, when applying FOSI with such a base optimizer and given the relevant closed-form expression for the optimal learning rate, the adjusted learning rate at iteration $t$ would be $\eta_2 = \eta (\eta_2^* / \eta^*)$, where $\eta^*$ is the optimal learning rate for the quadratic approximation $\tilde{f}$ and $\eta_2^*$ is the optimal one for $f_2$.
-FOSI is able to compute this scaling, as it obtains the relevant extreme eigenvalues from the ESE procedure.
+FOSI is able to compute this scaling, using the ESE outputs.

 The intuition behind this scaling is that the ratio between the optimal learning rates is proportional to the ratio between the condition number of $\tilde{f}$ and that of $f_2$.
 The full details regarding this scaling technique are in Appendix~\ref{appendix:automatic_lr_scaling}.
+Note that $\eta_2^* / \eta^* \ge 1$.
+In practice, we suggest a more conservative scaling that involves clipping over this scaling factor as follows: $\eta_2 = \eta \min \{ \eta^*_2 / \eta^*, c \}$ for $c \ge 1$.
+For $c=1$, $\eta_2 = \eta$, and for extremely large $c$ ($\infty$), the scaling factor is not clipped.